 It is good practice to openly discuss with your toddler the consequences of not doing something.
 It gives them a sense of control over what will happen if they make a certain decision.
 There will still be times that they will defy directions but, at this point, they know and understand the effect of this choice.
 Let them comprehend that if they refuse to eat their vegetables, they will not have the energy they need to play later.
 Further down the line, they will soon obey more, because they are aware of what will happen if they don’t.

 Headstrong toddlers are sensitive to the feeling of not being understood.
 Since they know what they want, they can also detect you disregarding their emotions.
 This is a bad formula and can arouse the worst tantrums.
 Let them talk.
 Allow them to express their feelings and genuinely lend an ear.
 This is a very encouraging way of letting them explore their sentiments.

 There is nothing wrong with headstrong kids, nor is there anything intimidating.
 You just have to identify where they are coming from and empathise.
 This is the start of being able to handle them and their episodes.
 Keep in mind that you don’t want to twist their characteristics and behaviour.
 What you would like to happen is to channel positive behaviour and help them to mould their reactions towards positive attitudes.

-If you are interested in learning more about this, visit our International Nanny Academy where you will find a wide array of courses to enhance your curriculum and improve your career.
+If you are interested in learning more about this, visit our International Nanny Institute where you will find a wide array of courses to enhance your curriculum and improve your career.